 The Wolds Historical Organisation

-The Wolds Historical Organisation (WHO) was founded in 1987 to promote interest in the local history of the villages of Wolds area, specifically Wymeswold, Burton on the Wolds, Hoton, Prestwold and Cotes.
+The Wolds Historical Organisation (WHO) was founded in 1987 to promote interest in the local history of the villages on the western side of the Leicestershire Wolds, specifically Wymeswold, Burton on the Wolds, Hoton, Prestwold and Cotes.

 The WHO is now thirty years old.
 Over the decades members have written a substantial number of articles and transcribed most of the relevant records, such as census returns.
 There are well over a hundred such 'pages' on this web site, all accessible via links on the left-hand side of this screen.
 A new 'search this site' feature has been added to help find specific information.

 The principal activities of the WHO are lectures on the third Tuesday of September, October, November, February, March, April, May and June.
 Currently these take place in the back room of the Windmill Inn, Brook Street, Wymeswold, LE12 6T.
 However as from December 2017 meetings will take place in the upstairs room of Wymeswold Memorial Hall, Clay Street, Wymeswold, LE12 6TY.
 Meetings start promptly at 7.45 pm.
 In August there is a trip to a local place of interest.